HDFGroup/vol-log-based/case_studies/WRF.md

       ```
           ./compile em_les
       ```
-    Two executables (ideal.exe, and wrf.exe) will be built under `main` forlder.
+    Two executables (ideal.exe, and wrf.exe) will be built under `main` folder.
 The two executables should also exist in `test/em_les`, which are linked to those under `main` folder.

 * For more details, please refer to [WRF's official compilation tutorial](https://www2.mmm.ucar.edu/wrf/OnLineTutorial/compilation_tutorial.php?fbclid=IwAR3GIOcbAA4rwEjYAeeFDbaywNm4UvHz3CbeXtJbJRIaS9OF03BP5wfX-u8).